martin-brajer/raid-rolls/README.md

 These are the sources for the [Raid Rolls WoW addon](https://www.curseforge.com/wow/addons/raid-rolls/).

 Raid Rolls is a lightweight addon for World of Warcraft.
-Records `/roll`s of your raid/party members and simplifies items distribution when using Master Looter.
+Records `/roll`s of your raid/party members and simplifies items distribution.

 ## Features